whyrusleeping/gx/README.md

 gx is **Alpha Quality**.
-It's not perfect yet, but it's proven dependable enough for managing dependencies in [go-ipfs](https://github.com/ipfs/go-ipfs/) and ready for pioneering developers early users to try out and explore.
+It's not perfect yet, but it's proven dependable enough for managing dependencies in [go-ipfs](https://github.com/ipfs/go-ipfs/) and ready for pioneering developers and early users to try out and explore.

 ## Table of Contents
 - [Background](#background)